Simple Homogeneous Structures and Indiscernible Sequence Invariants: Degrees, nonminimality, and invariants of indiscernibility

 Next, we consider a small variation on the idea of the degree of nonminimality.

 \begin{definition} Let $T$ be simple, and $p \in S(A)$.
-Let $F_{ind} (p)$ be the least $n \in \m N$ such that there is a nonconstant $A$-indiscernible sequence $(a_i)_{i \in \omega}$ in the type $p$ such that $\tp (a_{n} /A a_{<n} )$ is a forking extension of $p$.
+Let $F_{ind} (p)$ be the least $n \in \m N$ such that there is a nonconstant $A$-indiscernible sequence $(a_i)_{i < \omega}$ in the type $p$ such that $\tp (a_{n} /A a_{<n} )$ is a forking extension of $p$.
 If no such $n$ exists, then define $F_{ind} (p) = \infty$.
 When $p$ is minimal, any nonconstant indiscernible sequence is a Morley sequence, and we set $F_{ind} (p) =1 $ as a matter of convention. \end{definition}

-\begin{remark} Note that in Definition~\ref{finddef}, since the sequence $(a_i)$ is indiscernible and nonconstant, $\tp (a_{n+1} / a_{\leq n} )$ must be a nonalgebraic forking extension of $p$.
-Because of this, one can see immediately that $F_{ind} (p) \geq \nmdeg (p).$ Moreover, if $\mathrm{SU}(p) > 1$, for $ p \in S(A)$, $F_{ind}(p)$ is finite: let $q \in S(B)$ be a nonalgebraic forking extension, and let $(a_i)_{i \in \omega}$ be a Morley sequence over $B$ where for $i < \omega$, $a_{i} \models q$.
+\begin{remark} Note that in Definition~\ref{finddef}, since the sequence $(a_i)$ is indiscernible and nonconstant, $\tp (a_{n} / a_{< n} )$ must be a nonalgebraic forking extension of $p$.
+Because of this, one can see immediately that $F_{ind} (p) \geq \nmdeg (p).$ Moreover, if $\mathrm{SU}(p) > 1$, for $ p \in S(A)$, $F_{ind}(p)$ is finite: let $q \in S(B)$ be a nonalgebraic forking extension, and let $(a_i)_{i < \omega}$ be a Morley sequence over $B$ where for $i < \omega$, $a_{i} \models q$.
 Then $(a_{i})_{i < \omega}$ is not constant, but is not a Morley sequence over $A$: if it were, by Kim's lemma, $B \ind_{A} a_{0}$, but by symmetry, $a_{0} \ind_{A} B$, contradicting that $q$ is a forking extension of $p$.
-So $\tp (a_{n+1} / a_{\leq n} )$ is a forking extension of $p$ for some $n$, and $F_{ind}(p) \leq n$.
+So $\tp (a_{n} / a_{< n} )$ is a forking extension of $p$ for some $n$, and $F_{ind}(p) \leq n$.
 In Section \ref{Thebasics} we will develop the properties of $F_{ind} (-).$

 In the original primary applications of $\nmdeg (-)$ (differentially closed fields and compact complex manifolds), we will see in Proposition \ref{dcfsame} that the two quantities are identical.
 In Section \ref{nm>} we will show that the two quantities are not equal in general, giving examples where each is a different finite number.
-It is, however, interesting to note that in Section \ref{basicineq} we will show the two quantities are bounded in terms of each other. \end{remark}
+It is, however, interesting to note that, as we show in Section \ref{basicineq}, the two quantities are bounded in terms of each other. \end{remark}

-So, the quantity $F_{ind}(p)$ is the least $n$ so that \emph{there exists} an indiscernible sequence $(a_i)$ in the type $p$, for which we can see that $(a_i)$ is not a Morley sequence by looking only at $a_1, a_2, \ldots , a_{n+1}$.
+So, the quantity $F_{ind}(p)$ is the least $n$ so that \emph{there exists} an indiscernible sequence $(a_i)$ in the type $p$, for which we can see that $(a_i)$ is not a Morley sequence by looking only at $a_0, a_1, \ldots , a_{n}$.
 By changing the \emph{existential} to a \emph{universal quantifier} over the collection of indiscernible sequences in $p$, we arrive at the following definition:

 \begin{definition} Let $T$ be simple.
 Let $p \in S(A)$ be nonalgebraic.
 Let $F_{Mb} (p)$ be the least $n \in \m N$ such that for all $A$-indiscernible sequences $(a_i)_{i \in \omega}$ in the type $p$ that are not Morley sequences, $\tp (a_{n} /A a_{<n} )$ is a forking extension of $p$.
 If no such $n$ exists, then define $F_{Mb} (p) = \infty.$ \end{definition}